GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 2. The second one is a fully managed solution that leverages the experimental releases of AI Platform Pipelines and AI Platform ANN service.

-## ScaNN and Kubeflow Pipelines based solution architecture overview
+## ScaNN and OSS Kubeflow Pipelines based solution architecture overview

 The system utilizes [BigQuery ML Matrix Factorization](https://cloud.google.com/bigquery-ml/docs/reference/standard-sql/bigqueryml-syntax-create-matrix-factorization)